For Immediate release!

 THE LEGENDARY BASSIST AND FOUNDING MEMBER’S RENOWNED ARCHIVE – CONSIDERED THE MOST IMPORTANT COLLECTION OF ARTIFACTS AND MEMORABILIA DOCUMENTING THE ROLLING STONES’ HISTORY AND LEGACY AS ONE OF THE MOST INFLUENTIAL BANDS OF THE 20TH CENTURY – WILL BE OFFERED FOR THE FIRST TIME AT AUCTION

 Wyman’s historic 1962 VOX AC30 ‘Normal’ model amplifier which famously clinched his audition for the legendary British rock band, Wyman’s guitar collection used on the band’s career defining performances, tours and recording sessions, including his 1969 Fender

 Mustang Bass Competition Orange, 1978 Travis Bean Custom Short Scale Bass, 1974 Dan Armstrong Prototype Bass, 1981 black Steinberger Custom Short-Scale XLSeries Bass, Framus Star Bass model 5/150 Black Rose Sunburst, Brian Jones’ Rock and Roll Circus 1968 Gibson

 Les Paul Standard Model Gold Top and more

-Awards, Instruments, Concert Posters, Stage Worn Ensembles, Photographs, Correspondence, Production Documents and Other Ephemera to Rock the Auction Stage in Beverly Hills
+Awards, Instruments, Concert Posters, Stage Worn Ensembles, Photographs, Correspondence, Production Documents and Other Ephemera to Rock the Auction Stage and Two-Week U.S. Exhibition

 A Portion of the Proceeds of the Auction to Benefit The Prince’s Trust, Macmillan Cancer Support and CCMI (Central Caribbean Marine Institute)